-This Policy, together with the Equality Objectives (Appendix 2) and Accessibility Plan (Appendix 3) are written as a four-year plan.
-However, adjustments may be made to the Single Equality Policy or any of the Appendices at any time in the light of ongoing development of the Policy and/or changes in legislation.
+This Policy, together with the Equality Objectives (Appendix 2) and Accessibility Plan (Appendix 3), is written as a four-year plan.
+However, adjustments may be made to the Single Equality Policy or any of the Appendices at any time in the light of on-going development of the Policy and/or changes in legislation.